What are 'Probiotics'?

 - The ingested live microorganisms need to grant a beneficial effect to the host in order to be a probiotic

 Probiotic levels can be affected by a wide range of factors including poor diet (too many fats or processed foods or too little fibre), excess stress, toxic substances (including antibiotics) and excess alcohol intake.
 While a good diet and exercise is the first line of defence, the large demands of the modern-day life can limit our ability to achieve our goals.
 Understanding the potential benefits of probiotics, can help you consider how adjusting your intake (of probiotics) may best benefit you.

-One of the world’s most documented strains of probiotics, Lactobacillus Casei is a dairy derived probiotic, which has been described in over 90 scientific publications and more than 20 clinical studies.
+Lactobacillus Casei, is used in the still variant of PERKii.
+It is one of the world’s most documented strains of probiotics, Lactobacillus Casei is a dairy derived probiotic, which has been described in over 90 scientific publications and more than 20 clinical studies.
 The substantial amount of clinical data from these studies has indicated that Lactobacillus Casei may have beneficial effects in the gastrointestinal and immune areas:

 - May enhance the immune response

 - May reduce the incidence of upset stomach

 - May reduce the duration of runny nose, cough and sore throat as well as discomforts usually experienced during the cold season, e.g. high body temperature, body aches, etc.

 - Jespersen et al., Effect of Lactobacillus paracasei subsp. paracasei, L. casei 431 on immune response to inﬂuenza vaccination and upper respiratory tract infections in healthy adult volunteers: a randomized, double blind, placebo-controlled, parallel-group study, Am J Clin Nutr 2015;101:1188–96.